Sibanye Stillwater Limited's (SBSW) Stock: A Long-Term Performance Analysis

-In the past week, SBSW stock has gone down by -10.62%, with a monthly decline of -24.62% and a quarterly plunge of -20.21%.
-The volatility ratio for the week is 2.64%, and the volatility levels for the last 30 days are 2.84% for Sibanye Stillwater Limited The simple moving average for the last 20 days is -15.69% for SBSW stock, with a simple moving average of -19.13% for the last 200 days.
+The stock of Sibanye Stillwater Limited (SBSW) has seen a -2.40% decrease in the past week, with a -25.21% drop in the past month, and a -26.49% decrease in the past quarter.
+The volatility ratio for the week is 2.53%, and the volatility levels for the past 30 days are at 2.74% for SBSW.
+The simple moving average for the last 20 days is -12.00% for SBSW stock, with a simple moving average of -20.44% for the last 200 days.

 Is It Worth Investing in Sibanye Stillwater Limited (NYSE: SBSW) Right Now?

-Sibanye Stillwater Limited (NYSE: SBSW) has a price-to-earnings ratio that is above its average at 5.34x. and a 36-month beta value of 1.51.
-Opinions on the stock are mixed, with 6 analysts rating it as a “buy,” 0 as “overweight,” 6 as “hold,” and 0 as “sell.”
+The price-to-earnings ratio for Sibanye Stillwater Limited (NYSE: SBSW) is above average at 5.68x, while the 36-month beta value is 1.54.Analysts have differing opinions on the stock, with 6 analysts rating it as a “buy,” 0 as “overweight,” 6 as “hold,” and 0 as “sell.”

 Will You Miss Out On This Growth Stock Boom?